fguillen/RbMU-Puzzles/README.md

 # RbMU Adminission Puzzles

-These project are my solutions to the *Programming Quiz* proposed for the [Ruby Mendicant University](http://university.rubymendicant.com/) to apply for adminssion.
+These project are my solutions to the *Programming Quiz* proposed for the [Ruby Mendicant University](http://university.rubymendicant.com/) to apply for admission.

 Each folder is one of the Puzzles.